omnikrystc/PHP-File-Crawler/README.md

 To Do
 -----

-- split denied from doesn't exist on directory scan
 - better state handling/passing, don't like the STATUS_* constants
 - move filtering out, maybe a Strategy pattern
 - memory handling on a BIG scan (think linked to multiple NAS or something)